-Deferred tax is determined based on the temporary differences between the carrying value and the tax basis of the assets and liabilities.
-Any change in the net amount of deferred income tax assets and liabilities is included in income.
 Deferred income tax assets and liabilities are determined based on enacted or substantively enacted tax rates and laws which are expected to apply to the Company's taxable income for the years in which the assets and liabilities will be recovered or settled.
 Deferred income tax assets are recognized when it is probable that there will be sufficient taxable income against which to utilize the benefits of the temporary differences.